PEDSnet/data_science_training/README.md

 * The slides have been added to this repo for your review
 * A video recording is also available at https://www.youtube.com/watch?v=0ZdHmW5QSTc
 * Please complete the exercise session_2_exercise in the exercise folder before June 5

+### Training session 3 preparation:

+The third webinar will focus on the ATLAS tool.
+For some background information you may browse the ATLAS tutorials available on the OHDSI website: https://www.ohdsi.org/resources/tutorials/